MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

 The procedures are inspired by a physical document that has been translated and reformated into markdown.
 However, this procedure is too long to put in the Functional Specifications at once.
-Therefore, an appendix was made especialy for the No Urgent Procedure.
+Therefore, an appendix was made especially for the No Urgent Procedure.

-This appendix can be find following [this link](./appendices/noUrgentProcedureGuide.md) or in the [appendices folder](./appendices/).
+This appendix can be found following [this link](./appendices/noUrgentProcedureGuide.md) or in the [appendices folder](./appendices/).

 ---